alloyzeus/az-wall/concepts/adjunct.md

 This could work if the adjunct and its first host are in the same module.
 An adjunct of a host defined in another module is always non-inline;
-it's not possible as this will be a form of cyclic dependency, and we will never have any support for cyclic dependency in AZML.
+it's not possible as this will be a form of circular dependency, and we will never have any support for circular dependency in AZML.

 #### Describing cardinality (and exclusivity or uniqueness)

 Session is an adjunct entity of Terminal, but the number of Session at a given time is limited to at most one.

+Idea 1: explicitly declare the other entity(s), i.e., "Manager
+cardinality with Shop is 1..3" which means that for a shop, there will be one to three managers.

+"Session cardinality with Terminal is 1".